FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 This section describes the data types that are used to provide information about contributors of genealogical data.

-GEDCOM X refers to the [Friend of a Friend](http://www.foaf-project.org/) project to define the data types for describing contributors.
-The data types are duplicated here for convenience and consistency.

 <a id="online-account"/>

 ## 4.1 The "OnlineAccount" Data Type